clarkrc82/Registration-Form-jQuery/Readme.md

 It was built with **jQuery**, **HTML** and **CSS** with the focus being on **jQuery** and the **DOM**.
 I could have done this in **JavaScript** but I chose not to because I wanted to learn and use **jQuery** for at least one project.

-I also did not go to heavily into CSS.
+I also did not go to heavily into **CSS**.
 I wanted to keep it simple and plain.
 Maybe in the future I will change the look around but for now I will leave it as it is.

+---
-# What I could have done differently
+## What I could have done differently

 **Object Oriented Programming** was not used in this project.
 At the time I wrote the program I was not comfortable with using O.O.P..
 Building the validation and error messages with classes would have been the better option because I violated the “DRY” principle quite a few times.